rhysmoggs/ms4-morgan-and-co/README.md

 <img src="docs/screenshots/toast-success.png">

-To confirm an action the user requested and has succeeding in doing so.
+To confirm an action the user requested and has succeeded in doing so.
 These include but are not limited to scenarios where the user has:
 - successfully added a product.
 - successfully edited/updated a product.
 - successfully removed a product.